CESNET/metacentrum-user-docs/docs/software/graphical/ansys.md

 ## Module

-Using [Remote desktop](/advanced/run-graphical), ANSYS can be also run from a module.
+Although this application can be used in text-only mode, in most use cases you will need graphical interface.
+We recommend to use [remote desktop](/advanced/run-graphical).

-This option is recommended to advanced users or as a fallback option in case OnDemand and/or Kubernetes service are down.
+Running ANSYS from a module is recommended to advanced users or as a fallback option in case OnDemand and/or Kubernetes service cannot fulfill the user's requirements.

 **Module**